itsmeow/betteranimalsplus/.github/ISSUE_TEMPLATE/crash-report.md

 Get your minecraft crash log and paste it here.

 **Versions:**
- - OS: [e.g. Windows, Mac, Linux (include distribution)]
+ - Forge Version: (check log if unknown)
  - MC Version:
  - Mod Version:

 **Additional context**
 Add any other context about the problem here.
+This may be skipped/removed.